Some of the most common complications and their treatments include:

 Baby's movements reduce or change

 Most women first become aware of their baby moving when they are 18 to 20 weeks pregnant.
-Never go to sleep ignoring a reduction or change in your baby’s movements, always seek professional help immediately.
+Never go to sleep ignoring reduced movement or changes in your baby’s movements.
+Always seek professional help immediately.
 Do not rely on any home kits you may have for listening to your baby’s heartbeat.

 The care you will be given will depend on the stage of your pregnancy and may involve one of the following or a combination of: